junhee-ko/junhee-ko/README.md

 "Always Learning"

-- I firmly believe that the growth of my team, colleagues, and company directly contributes to my own growth.
+- I believe my growth is tied to the growth of my team, colleagues, and company.
-- I strive to share what I learn with my teammates and other colleagues to foster mutual development.
+- I share my knowledge to foster mutual development.
-- I am passionate about writing readable code and developing flexible and robust services.

 ## Career